yoonyoung27/prac_class/README.md

 If you want to make link to content, it need to be updated link at the bottom of a Markdown document by providing the image name wrapped in brackets, followed by a colon, followed by the link ; [Black cat][Black]

 [Black]: https://upload.wikimedia.org/wikipedia/commons/a/a3/81_INF_DIV_SSI.jpg
 ⑥ Preface a line with the "greater than" caret(>) to create a block quote
+Notice that to ensure the entire blockquote is grouped together, blank lines must contain the caret character
 > Hello
+>
+> My name is Yoon-Young Jee